shraddha0822/Handwritten-Digits-Recognition/README.md

 1. Imports: Includes necessary libraries like TensorFlow, NumPy, and Matplotlib.
 2. MNIST Dataset: Loads the MNIST dataset containing training and testing images of handwritten digits (0-9).
 3. Data Preprocessing:
-   * Visualizes the first 9 training images.
-   * Normalizes pixel values between 0 and 1 for better training performance.
    * One-hot encodes labels for categorical crossentropy loss.
 4. Model Architecture:
    * Defines a sequential model with: